HLTH121 Applied Nutrition

-Reference, Resource, or Learning Materials to be used by Student:The required textbook is selected by the full-time faculty teaching this course and is specified in the course syllabus.
-These details and others will be clarified in the course syllabus created by each instructor and distributed to each student upon enrollment and attendance in class.
+Reference, Resource, or Learning Materials to be used by Student:The required textbook is selected by the full-time faculty teaching this course and is specified in the course syllabus created by each instructor and distributed to each student upon enrollment and attendance in class.
 Students are given multiple, additional resources throughout the semester to support learning.